 Designed by Lamb and Rich and constructed originally as the Berkeley School for Boys, 20 West 44th Street was acquired by The General Society of Mechanics and Tradesmen in 1899.
-Member and generous benefactor Andrew Carnegie generously provided the funds to significantly expand the building in 1903.
-The expansion was designed by Ralph S. Townsend and blends monumental Beaux Arts classicism with Renaissance elements.
+Member and generous benefactor Andrew Carnegie generously provided the funds to expand the building in 1903 significantly.
+The expansion was designed by Ralph S. Townsend and blends monumental Beaux-Arts classicism with Renaissance elements.

 The building exterior is composed of Indiana limestone, yellow Roman brick, and terra-cotta.
 A partial reproduction of the Parthenon frieze, taken from casts at the Metropolitan Museum of Art, underscores the importance of the front entrance.

 The Building is available Monday through Saturday and closed on all major holidays.
 Sundays will be considered upon special request.

 The Building is not yet fully wheelchair accessible.